-Concordia's Department of Continuing Studies also offers undergraduate general studies options with the Fast Track program.
+Concordia's School of Continuing Studies offers undergraduate general studies and elective options delivered in accelerated online and in-class formats.

-The Fast Track Program is designed for adult students.
-The purpose of this program is to help learners build enough general education credits to start one of Concordia University's adult degree completion programs.
-The Fast Track program is an accelerated format, and it allows learners to earn up to 36 semester credits in approximately one calendar year.
+This classes are designed for adult students.
+The purpose is to help learners build enough general education credits to start one of Concordia University's adult degree completion programs.
+Through these intensive courses learners can earn up to 36 semester credits in approximately one calendar year.
+There are no educational prequisites to enroll in these classes, and visiting students are welcomed to enroll which means student do not have to be admitted to Concordia to register for these courses.